How Much it Costs to Get a Kitchen Fitted

 6. Flooring

-It’s not unusual to pay from £50 to £90 for kitchen flooring, whether that’s laminate or good-quality vinyl tiling.
+Depending on your desired look and feel, kitchen flooring can cost from £50 to £90 per square metre, whether that’s laminate or good-quality vinyl tiling.

 7. Heating